-If the pain doesn’t improve, ask your healthcare provider if it’s okay to give your child an over-the-counter pain reliever, such as acetaminophen or ibuprofen.
+If the pain does not improve, ask your healthcare provider if it is okay to give your child an over-the-counter pain reliever, such as acetaminophen or ibuprofen.

 Ask about the appropriate dose for your child.
 Aspirin use in children has been linked to a life-threatening illness called Reye’s syndrome.

 When your child wakes up in pain, it is tempting to reach for a children’s pain reliever.
-But in most cases, pain medications won’t work fast enough to help when growing pains hit.
+However, in most cases, pain medications will not work fast enough to help when growing pains hit.

-She points out, however, that ibuprofen and other over-the-counter pain relievers can help if your child often has episodes several nights in a row.
+However, she points out that ibuprofen and other over-the-counter pain relievers can help if your child often has episodes several nights in a row.
 In that case, your doctor may recommend giving you a dose of pain reliever before bed after the first episode.

 You may notice that your child is grumpier or more tired than usual.
-Or sometimes the pain can come on after your child has a particularly active day.
+Alternatively, sometimes the pain can come on after your child has a particularly active day.

-Your doctor may suggest medication before bedtime when he sees signs of an impending episode, especially if your child is experiencing severe growing pains.
+Your doctor may suggest medication before bedtime when seeing signs of an impending episode, especially if your child is experiencing severe growing pains.

-Placing a warm washcloth or heating pad on the sore leg.
-Be careful not to burn the skin and do not wear it during sleep.
+I am placing a warm washcloth or heating pad on the sore leg.
+Be careful not to burn the skin, and do not wear it during sleep.

 However, when the pains suddenly increase, the best treatment is to comfort your child.

 Reassure your child by gently massaging or rubbing the arms or legs.
-This often helps relieve pain, and is calming and can help minimize sleep disruption for both of you.
+This often helps relieve pain, is calming, and can help minimize sleep disruption for both of you.

 What can you expect the day after an episode?

 If your child is having a painful night, he may notice a bit of a bad mood in the morning due to lack of sleep.
-However, there is no need to withhold your child from his normal activities.
+However, withholding your child from his everyday activities is no longer necessary.

-Some parents may see more episodes of growing pains when their child is really active.
-But he doesn’t recommend restricting activities to prevent growing pains.
-It can’t be avoided by limiting your child’s activities, and you want your child to be active for good health.
+Some parents may see more episodes of growing pains when their child is active.
+However, he does not recommend restricting activities to prevent growing pains.
+Limiting your child’s activities cannot be avoided, and you want your child to be active for good health.

 Myths and facts about growing pains

-People used to believe that growing pains flared up when a child’s bones grew at a faster rate than his tendons.
-That theory has been disproved, but doctors don’t know what causes them.
+People believed that growing pains flared up when a child’s bones grew faster than his tendons.
+That theory has been disproved, but doctors do not know what causes them.

-Growing pains do not occur during periods of faster growth and they do not always occur in growth spots.
+Growing pains do not occur during periods of faster growth, and they do not constantly occur in growth spots.

-They may be related to fatigue, postural differences, changes in physical activity, and psychological stress , but we’re not sure.
+They may be related to fatigue, postural differences, changes in physical activity, and psychological stress, but we are not sure.

 This is what we know:

-They are equally common among boys and girls.
-They can run in families, they are not a sign of something more serious.
-They are painful, but they are temporary; usually they are gone in adolescence.
+They are equally shared among boys and girls.
+They can run in families; they are not a sign of something more serious.
+They are painful, but they are temporary; usually, they are gone in adolescence.